Mike Peters (musician): 1990s

-2000s
+2000–2025

 The new millennium saw Peters release Flesh and Blood, based on the stage play of the same name written by Helen Griffin.

 In 2000, Peters decided to reuse the Alarm brand name.
 After he left the band in 1991, Peters had signed over rights to the name to the other band members.
 This caused former drummer Nigel Twist to threaten to sue.
-Peters has since used the Alarm brand name, sometimes with added roman numerals for the year.
+Peters thereafter used the Alarm brand name, sometimes with added Roman numerals for the year.

 In 2001, Peters went on the road again as part of supergroup Dead Men Walking.
-Featuring Pete Wylie (of The Mighty Wah!), Glen Matlock (former Sex Pistols), Captain Sensible (The Damned), and Kirk Brandon (Spear of Destiny), the band played a mixture of old and new material spanning their combined careers.
+Featuring Pete Wylie (of the Mighty Wah!), Glen Matlock (former Sex Pistols), Captain Sensible (the Damned), and Kirk Brandon (Spear of Destiny), the band played a mixture of old and new material spanning their combined careers.

-In 2004, Peters released the single "45 RPM" using the pseudonym, the Poppy Fields, using the guise that this band was a teenage band based from Chester.
-(This hoax was the source of the subject of the movie Vinyl).
-Peters came eleventh in an on-line poll to find 100 Welsh Heroes.
+In 2004, Peters released the single "45 RPM" using the pseudonym the Poppy Fields, using the guise that this band was a teenage band based from Chester.
+(This hoax was the source of the subject of the movie Vinyl.)
+Peters came eleventh in an online poll to find 100 Welsh Heroes.

-He joined members of The Mescaleros in 2010 to perform songs of Joe Strummer under the name Los Mondo Bongo.
+He joined members of the Mescaleros in 2010 to perform songs of Joe Strummer under the name Los Mondo Bongo.

-In 2011, Peters joined Big Country for their UK tour and released a single with the band that August, titled "Another Country", followed in April 2013 by an album The Journey.
-On 9 November 2013 it was announced via the Big Country Facebook page that Peters had departed the band.
+In 2011, Peters joined Big Country for their UK tour and released a single with the band that August, titled "Another Country", followed in April 2013 by the album The Journey.
+On 9 November 2013, it was announced via the Big Country Facebook page that Peters had departed the band.

 Musical influences

-Peters has stated various artists have had an influence on his musical direction.
-In "Edward Henry Street" of the album with the same name Peters sings "bought Aladdin Sane from Greaves records" in reference to the song by David Bowie.
+Peters stated various artists had had an influence on his musical direction.
+In "Edward Henry Street" of the album with the same name, Peters sings "bought Aladdin Sane from Greaves Records" in reference to the album by David Bowie.

-Woody Guthrie is also an influence.
+Woody Guthrie was also an influence.